CLBY 416. Fundamental Immunology. 4 Units.

 Offered as CLBY 488, GENE 488, MBIO 488, and PATH 488.

-This is a graduate-level seminar course that familiarizes the students with human diseases resulting from aberrations in protein folding, processing, and turnover.
-Contribution of associated inflammation and heavy metal mis-metabolism will be discussed where appropriate.
-Specific examples include, but are not limited to, Alzheimer's Disease, Parkinson's Disease, Prion disorders multiple sclerosis, amyotrophic lateral sclerosis, Huntington's Disease, and others based on popular demand.
-The students will be expected to discuss relevant research publications in an interactive format.
-Grading will be based on class participation and an R21 grant proposal on the subject of their choice that does not overlap with their current area of research.
-Recommended Preparation: Concurrent enrollment in PATH 526, on grant-writing skills, is highly recommended but not required.
+This is a graduate-level seminar course that familiarizes students with common neurodegenerative conditions of the brain and the eye.
+The molecular basis of each disorder and associated ophthalmic pathology will be emphasized.
+Contribution of heavy metals in brain and ocular pathology will be discussed where appropriate.
+Specific examples include Alzheimer's Disease, Parkinson's Disease, prion disorders, Huntington's Disease, age-related macular degeneration, glaucoma, and others based on popular demand.
+The students will be expected to discuss relevant research publications in class in an interactive format.
+Grading will be based on class participation and completion of an R21 grant proposal.
+Concurrent enrollment in PATH 526 on grant writing skills is strongly recommended but not required.

 Offered as PATH 525 and CLBY 525.

 CLBY 526.
 Cell Biology and Human Disease.
 3 Units.